mainflux/docs/docs/edge.md

 ## Edge

-Mainflux IoT platform provides services for supporting management of devices in the edge.
-Typicaly, IoT solution includes devices (sensors/actuators) deployed in far edge and connected through some proxy gateway.
+Mainflux IoT platform provides services for supporting management of devices on the edge.
+Typically, IoT solution includes devices (sensors/actuators) deployed in far edge and connected through some proxy gateway.
-Although most devices could be connected to the Mainflux directly using gateways provides for data transmission and routing eases a process of set up.
+Although most devices could be connected to the Mainflux directly using gateways provides for data transmission and routing eases a process of setting up.
 Also gateways can provide additional data processing, filtering and storage.

 Services that can be used on gateway to enable data and control plane for edge: